dbl-works/terraform/cloudtrail/README.md

 # Terraform Module: Cloudtrail

-This Terraform module allows you to easily create and configure AWS CloudTrail resources.
+This Terraform module allows you to create and configure AWS CloudTrail resources.
 AWS CloudTrail is a service that records API calls made on your AWS account and delivers log files to an Amazon S3 bucket for analysis, compliance, and security auditing.

 ## Features